 2. Cursor background agent + foreground chat together

-Cursor’s Background Agent runs a task while you edit the same file in the foreground.
-When the background task finishes, the disk has moved on, but its patch was built against the older version — apply fails or produces misaligned hunks.
+A Cursor agent runs a task while you edit the same file in the foreground.
+When the task finishes, the disk has moved on, but its patch was built against the older version — apply fails or produces misaligned hunks.
+As of June 2026, Cursor 3 (shipped April 2, 2026) runs agents in isolated git worktrees by default when you launch them from the Agents Window, which sidesteps this — but it still bites you when an agent and your own editor share the same checkout (the classic single-tree setup, or an older Cursor build).

 How to spot it: Cursor reports “patch could not be applied cleanly” or “file has been modified externally.”